Auto-Scaling Configuration

 - Start Conservative: Begin with low max replicas, increase if needed

-- Monitor Patterns: Review scaling history to find optimal settings
+- Monitor Patterns: Review metrics to find optimal settings

 - Use Min Replicas Wisely: Higher min = higher baseline cost